snonux/foo.zone/other-resources.md

 ## Novels

 This site lists my favourite novels I have read.
 I prefer to read them in German though.
 You will notice that these are mostly Science Fiction novels.
-Where possible, this page shows both, english (en) and german (de), titles.
+Where possible, this page shows both, english (english) and german (german), titles.

 Some were read as paperback, others as eBooks.
 A very few were listened to (Audio book).